-'''
+with System; use System;

+package body External_Module is

 function Present return boolean is

 begin

 return key'Address /= System.Null_Address;

 end Present;

 end External_Module;

 '''

-2.200 Pragma Wide_Character_Encoding
+2.203 Pragma Wide_Character_Encoding

+'''

 pragma Wide_Character_Encoding (IDENTIFIER | CHARACTER_LITERAL);

+'''

 This pragma specifies the wide character encoding to be used in program source text appearing subsequently.
 It is a configuration pragma, but may also be used at any point that a pragma is allowed, and it is permissible to have more than one such pragma in a file, allowing multiple encodings to appear within the same file.